Physics (with foundation year) BSc (Hons)

 This course is perfect for you if you have a keen interest in physics.
 It really is the perfect blend of learning, both in the classroom and in the lab.
 We'll build your knowledge and theory whilst developing your hands-on skills in our well-equipped laboratories.

 This course is an integrated foundation degree, where you'll progress onto our BSc (Hons) Physics course, once you successfully complete your foundation year.
-If your interests lie in other areas of physics, you can also transfer on to our BSc (Hons) Physics with Astrophysics or BSc (Hons) Physics with Nuclear Technology course after your foundation year.
+If your interests lie in other areas of physics, you can also transfer on to one of our other BSc courses after your foundation year:

-• You’ll learn in inspiring environments.
-We have a custom-built, on-campus observatory, a radio telescope, a CT scanner, microscopes, MRI scanners, a scanning tunneling microscope and an ionising radiation lab.
+You’ll learn in inspiring environments.
+We have a custom-built, on-campus observatory, a radio telescope, a CT scanner, microscopes, MRI scanners, and a scanning tunneling microscope.

 What you’ll study